open-dxp/data-hub-bundle/doc/10_GraphQL/README.md

 ## Mutations
-Depending on the configuration, the endpoint provides several mutations to update data in Pimcore.
+Depending on the configuration, the endpoint provides several mutations to update data in OpenDxp.
 As Datahub always creates a proper graphQL schema, also have a look at the generated schema to get details for the possible mutations of a certain endpoint.